Contact Us

 Published: Mar 25, 2025

-Recent changes to FedRAMP® have sparked conversations about the program’s future, but one fact remains clear: FedRAMP is here to stay.
+Recent developments to the Federal Risk and Authorization Management Program (FedRAMP) have sparked conversations about the program’s future, but one fact remains clear: FedRAMP is here to stay.
 Recognized as a critical program by the General Services Administration (GSA), it plays a key role in ensuring the security of cloud services used by federal agencies.
-That said, as the program evolves, notable changes are imminent.

 Impact on CSPs Starting Their FedRAMP Journey

-The FedRAMP 20x updates bring many opportunities for CSPs who are just starting their FedRAMP journey.
-These updates aim to simplify and accelerate the authorization process, making it more accessible to a broader range of vendors.
+The FedRAMP 20x pilot brings many opportunities for CSPs who are just starting their FedRAMP journey.
+With updates aimed at reducing barriers to entry and simplifying and accelerating the authorization process, pursuing FedRAMP has become a more viable option for a broader range of organizations, especially those previously deterred by lengthy approval timelines.

-One of the key opportunities that have emerged in recent weeks is the significant reduction in government review timelines.
+One key opportunity that has emerged is the significant reduction in government review timelines.
 In the past, obtaining FedRAMP authorization could take months, or even up to a year, due to the extensive review process from FedRAMP.
 However, recent efforts to streamline the authorization process have significantly shortened these timelines, offering CSPs a more predictable and smoother path to market and return on investment.

 For CSPs, this means less waiting time and a quicker path to becoming FedRAMP-authorized, which is crucial in an environment where speed and agility can provide a competitive edge.